chavid/Rename/README.md

-# Linux Utility template
+# Rename

-This is a template for a Linux command-line utility which to rename files using global patterns.
+This is a Linux command-line utility which recursively rename files and dorectories using global patterns.
+Can be helpful to rename files from a camera, or to rename directories from a backup.
 The key features are:
-- works on all the files from the current directory ;
+- works on all the files and directories recursively ;
 - use simple patterns with % as a wildcard.